 We’re passionate about helping families.

 And for anyone who might be thinking, “They’re just in it for the money,” I implore you to try working with exhausted parents and overtired babies for a few nights and tell me about how easy the money is.
-If this job were just about turning a profit, I would all find something else to do, believe me.
+If this job were just about turning a profit, I would all find something else to do.

-But on the fundamental principle of balancing your parenting responsibilities with your self- care, I totally agree.
+But on the fundamental principle of balancing your parenting responsibilities with your self- care, I agree.
 Being a mother is a priority.
-It can easily be argued that it should be your main priority.
-Many would tell you that it’s your only priority, which I would disagree with, but let’s say for a minute that it’s true.
+It can be argued that it should be your main priority.
+Many would tell you that it’s your only priority.
+I would disagree with, but let’s say for a minute that it’s true.

-If you’re going to be the best mom you can be, you absolutely, inarguably, need to get regular, sufficient rest.
+If you’re going to be the best mom you can be, you, inarguably, need to get regular, sufficient rest.

 Motherhood is incredibly demanding and requires a finely-tuned well-oiled machine to do it right.
-You have to be patient, understanding, energized, empathetic, entertaining, and focused to be a good parent.
+You have to be patient, understanding, energized, empathetic, entertaining, and focused on being a good parent.
 Ask yourself, how many of those qualities would you say you possess on three hours of sleep?

-One of my favorite quotes on parenthood is Jill Churchill’s heartwarming reminder that none of us bat 1.000 in this sport.
+One of my favourite quotes on parenthood is Jill Churchill’s heartwarming reminder that none of us bats 1.000 in this sport.